God Sees the Truth, But Waits: Summary

 In the Russian town of Vladimir, Ivan Dmitrich Aksionov lives as a successful merchant with his wife and young children.
-One summer, as Aksionov sets off for Nizhy Fair to sell his goods, Aksionov's wife warns him not to go, for she has had a nightmare in which he returned with grey hair.
+One summer, as Aksionov sets off for Nizhny Fair to sell his goods, Aksionov's wife warns him not to go, for she has had a nightmare in which he returned with grey hair.
 Aksionov laughs off her concern that the nightmare was a premonition and interprets the dream as a sign of luck.

 Halfway to the town, Aksionov encounters a fellow merchant, whom he befriends.
 The two stop for the night at an inn, where they have tea together and sleep in adjoining rooms.
 Aksionov rises before dawn and sets off with his horses and coachman while the air is cool.
 After twenty-five miles, he stops to feed his horses.

 During this break, two soldiers, accompanied by an official, arrive and question Aksionov about his relationship with the merchant he met the previous night, before revealing to him that the merchant was found dead with his throat slit.
 Since the two rooms were next to each other, it seems only natural that Aksionov might know something.
 Aksionov trembles in fear when the official searches his belongings and removes a bloodstained knife.

 The men bind and arrest Aksionov.
 His wife visits him in jail and faints at the sight of him dressed as a criminal.
 He says they must petition the czar, to which she says she has already tried to no avail.
 She asks him if he committed the murder, and Aksionov weeps.
 If even his wife suspects him, he thinks after she leaves, then only God knows the truth and it is only to God that he should appeal.

 He puts his faith in God and accepts his sentencing and ceremonial flogging.
 He is sent to work in the Siberian mines.
 Over twenty-six years in Siberia, Aksionov transforms into a pious old man.
 His hair turns white, his beard grows long, he walks with difficulty, and he never laughs.
 He prays often and, among other prisoners, he develops a reputation as a meek and fair man.